Staying in Thailand’s vibrant capital

 Sindhorn Kempinski Hotel Bangkok

-Tucked away in Siam close to Lumpini Park, Sindhorn Kempinski feels calm and spacious – more like a city resort than a hotel.
+Tucked away in Siam near Lumpini Park, Sindhorn Kempinski feels calm and spacious – more like a city resort than a hotel.

-Most of the rooms are bigger than many Bangkok apartments, and the mix of soft tones, marble bathrooms and large windows creates a real sense of space and light.
+Most rooms are bigger than many Bangkok apartments, and the mix of soft tones, marble bathrooms and large windows creates a real sense of space and light.

 (Of course) there’s a 25-metre pool, a great spa and several restaurants surrounded by greenery.